ShanSabri/yoguRt/README.md

 # yoguRt

-yoguRt is a R Package for eduicating the general public on yogurt facts.
-This package contains one function, `yogurt()`, with one purpose: To return an interesting yogurt fact.
+yoguRt is a R package for educating the general public on yogurt facts.
+This dumb package contains one function, `yogurt()`, with one purpose: To return an interesting yogurt fact.
 Why?
 Well, why not?
+The idea of this package came out of conversation with [@udincer]( https://github.com/udincer ) which we thought would be funny to implement.

+Yogurt facts are currently sourced from [here](https://mobile-cuisine.com/did-you-know/yogurt-fun-facts/).

 Improvements and new features will likely not be added, please [contact me](mailto:shanasabri@gmail.com) with any questions or concerns.

-Yogurt facts are currently sourced from [here](https://mobile-cuisine.com/did-you-know/yogurt-fun-facts/).

 ## Installation